gotreasa/gotreasa-blue-tic-tac-toe/_BACKLOG.md

 ```
   Given a new game
   When getting the board
-  Then the grid is empty
+  Then the board is empty
 ```

 ### ⚠ US2 - Get the current game board